-AncestryDNA has the largest database - now with over 2 million people - mostly US testers, as its test was only available in the US until 2015.
+AncestryDNA has the largest database with over 2 million people - mostly US testers, as its test was only available in the US until 2015.
 AncestryDNA launched in Australia, New Zealand, the United Kingdom, Ireland and Canada during 2015 - but was only available in the US prior to then.
-AncestryDNA's database contains a large proportion of US testers, but is now accumulating more non-US participants.
-Many branches of UK & Irish families immigrated to the US, and you will likely find many of them in your list of DNA matches.
+AncestryDNA's database contains a large proportion of US testers, but is slowly accumulating more non-US participants.
+Many branches of UK & Irish families emigrated to the US, so you will likely find many of them in your list of DNA matches.
 AncestryDNA is an autosomal DNA test only, and requires a subscription to access the most useful features.